imp-dance/simple-filedirectory/README.md

 You can currently only upload one file at the time.

 ## setup
-To setup, simply download all the files and put them in an empty directory on your server (make sure you also make /files/). **List.php ignores the first file from "/files/"**, just in case you want an .htaccess file in the folder, you should just put an empty .htaccess in if you don't have an .htaccess to avoid having any issues with this. **To change the site password** go to index.php and change `if (@$_GET['k']=='YOURURLPASSWORD'){` on line 6.
+To setup, simply download all the files and put them in an empty directory on your server (make sure you also make /files/). **List.php ignores the first file from "/files/"**, you should just put an empty .htaccess in if you don't have an .htaccess to avoid having any issues with this. **To change the site password** go to index.php and change `if (@$_GET['k']=='YOURURLPASSWORD'){` on line 6.
 Change "k" and "YOURURLPASSWORD" to whatever you want, and access the site at http://yourdomain.com/?k=YOURURLPASSWORD with "k" and "YOURURLPASSWORD" changed to whatever you changed it to.

 ## demo
 Demo can be found here: http://simple-filedirectory.underbakke.net/?k=YOURURLPASSWORD (the actual upload script is removed though because the link is public).